Who's Behind Listverse?

 The majority of working-class women couldn’t read or write.
 Henry Mayhew wrote that while only 5 percent of low-class prostitutes could read or write, it was common for them to eagerly ask men to read newspapers to them so they could stay up-to-date on current events.
 Higher-class prostitutes learned to read and write.

-Men of wealthy Victorian society could look through sporting guides, which were very similar to shopping catalogues.
+Men of wealthy Victorian society could look through “sporting” guides, which were very similar to shopping catalogues.
 These books detailed prostitutes’ ages, physical descriptions, personality type, and their cost, usually £2–£3 or £5 for a virgin.
-This way, a man could decide ahead of time between the various women he could have sex with.
+This way, a man could decide ahead of time between the various women he wished to have sex with.
+Of course, those without wealth were left to find a companion using other means.

 In 1847, Charles Dickens, together with a millionaire heiress and philanthropist named Angela Georgina Burdett-Coutts, decided to pay for the establishment of Urania Cottage.
 It was a place where prostitutes, former prisoners, and women from workhouses had the option to escape their often dangerous, tragic lives.
-The aim of Urania Cottage was to teach these women other skills that they could use to transition to other jobs.
+Urania Cottage aimed to teach these women other skills that they could use to transition to other jobs.

 2 Forced Medical Examinations